mssmmnk/DataAnalysisEDA/README.md

 Hello everybody.

-What does a data-driven woman do when she wants to formally work with data?
+What does a data-driven woman do when she wants to formally work with data but you still don't know anything about the jobs offered in this area??
 That's right she uses...data!! :D

 This is my first project using the python language to parse some data from a tabular dataset and for that, I wanted to explore some analytics tools and answer some questions of my interest about Sectors that hire data analysts,